 At Smokey's, we offer Adult Use and Medical marijuana dispensary services for Garden City, Fort Collins, Colorado, and the surrounding areas through our Stash wholesale line.
 Our team is committed to the living soil movement and to providing the healthiest and most effective products for our customers.
 We go beyond organic practices to create truly natural and healthy solutions, which include the following:

 • The use and reuse of living soil with the addition of compost teas, fermented fruit and plant wastes, earthworm castings and other necessary elements for healthy soil microbiology

 • Natural solutions for pest control, including praying mantises, nematodes and lady beetles

 • Closed-loop systems for recycling plant waste and composting

 Less than 10 percent of all waste produced by our operation ends up in a landfill, and we are working diligently to reduce even that percentage.
 We are also working toward Organic Certified Cannabis Product certification.
-At Smokey's 420, we are constantly working to deliver the best experience for you every time you light up.
+At Smokey's, we are constantly working to deliver the best experience for you.
 Call us today at 970-797-2155 in Fort Collins or 970-515-5839 in Garden City.
 We are here to serve you.

 The cannabis industry is evolving steadily after a rapid growth spurt of legalization.
 Gone are the days of purchasing whatever strain a supplier has on hand.
 Instead, consumers today have countless strains, concentrates, and edibles to choose from, allowing them to be incredibly selective and specific about what kind of high they experience.